Support our work by becoming our Patron! Learn More

 8. Bomb Threats:

-With the increase in terrorism in the country and world, the bomb threats are not so uncommon these days.
+With the increase in terrorism in the country and world, bomb threats are not so uncommon these days.
 This may be a genuine threat with explosives planted somewhere in the hotel or it may be a hoax.
 Whichever the case may be such threats are always taken seriously and the proper action taken.

-Most bomb threats are made on the phone are attended by either the telephone operator or the receptionist of the hotel and the following steps to be followed:
+Most bomb threats are made on the phone are attended to by either the telephone operator or the receptionist of the hotel and the following steps to be followed:

 • Signal the colleague to also listen in the call and try to find out the location through the exchange.